imAnonAmi/Readme-Generator/README.md

 # Known Issues
 1. At present does not work.
 Data is not being passed from index to api.js, or generateMarkdown.js
+2. No .GIF
-2. Will return to this once I have had the time to practice the lessons; the 9 day long failure to install 'node modules' bug I struggled with functionally meant I was unable to follow along or practice while we were learning this)
+3. Will return to this once I have had the time to practice the lessons; the 9 day long failure to install 'node modules' bug I struggled with functionally meant I was unable to follow along or practice while we were learning this)

 ## License
 N/A